 Creating a web app pretty much always requires an integration of a payment system.
-These systems might be rather simple or very complex, depending on your type of the app.
+These systems might be rather simple or very complex, depending on your type of app.
 Stripe is one of the best software platforms for that, whether you’re creating a subscription service, an on-demand marketplace, an e-commerce store, or a crowdfunding platform.
 Stripe’s meticulously designed APIs and unmatched functionality help you create the best possible product for your users.

-Right now the solutions regarding Stripe API that are offered for Bubble users are very limited and require additional developing for the functionalities you want your platform to have.
+Right now the solutions regarding Stripe API that are offered for Bubble users are very limited and require additional development for the functionalities you want your platform to have.
 Not to mention that the existing solutions are not very well optimized when it comes to developing a more complex service.

-First you will need to go to stripe.com and register an account.
+First, you will need to go to stripe.com and register an account.

 After you have successfully verified your email address and activated your account, under the Activate your account tab, you can start setting up stripe features you need.

 After that, you will need to set up the keys for the plugin.
 To find the keys go to your stripe dashboard and find API keys under the Developers tab.
 You need to copy the Publishable and Secret keys both for live and development versions.
 Make sure when adding the secret keys to the plugin to add text 'Bearer' before the key (do this just for the secret key) to use it in plugin settings.

 Also, make sure you have enabled stripe Connect (Build a platform or marketplace).

 Once you've got the keys from Stripe dashboard, for both Live and Development versions place them in Plugins Settings Tab for the Stripe Marketplace Plugin, which should look like this:

 This plugin has 2 elements: One is called Stripe Marketplace Token.
 It is used for creating a bank account or card token.